 Your creative spirit does not have to be inhibited by software or the digital art world.
 The two can come together in an amazing collaborative effort.
 In these 6-week courses you’ll discover the most efficient and effective use of Adobe Photoshop while creating the artwork that you love to design.

-Photoshop for Designers 1 is an intensive course, so we recommend starting with that course and then taking Photoshop for Designers 2 when it runs again in the Fall or you can work through the self-study at any time!
-Members can register here.
+Photoshop for Designers 1 is an intensive course, so we recommend starting with that course and then taking Photoshop for Designers 2 when it runs again in the Spring or you can work through the self-study at any time!

-Weekly Art Critique.
-Please join Michelle for this week’s live art critique held THURSDAY at 1 PM EST. This is a fun event where Lab members come together to review artwork and ask questions about pattern design, marketing and sales.
-A registration link will be emailed out early on Thursday morning and will also be posted in our Weekly Art Critique forum.
+Weekly Art Critiques.
+Please join the TDL community on THURSDAY at 1 PM Eastern for a live art critique.
+Our art critiques are fun events where Lab members come together to review artwork and ask questions about pattern design, marketing and sales.
+A registration link will be emailed the morning of the critique and will also be posted in our Weekly Art Critique forum.
 Textile Design Lab members can watch past critiques here.